 - Cubed Butternut Squash: I purchase this in the produce aisle to cut down on kitchen prep and even better yet, I love frozen butternut squash!
 I add it to chili, puree it into a soup and even mash it up for a simple side dish.

-- Frozen Grain: I love having frozen grains on hand and while you can purchase them in the freezer section at your store you can also make a batch and freeze it for anytime use.
+- Frozen Grains: I love having frozen grains on hand and while you can purchase them in the freezer section at your store you can also make a batch and freeze it for anytime use.
 Regardless, I add them to soups, saute them into side dishes, warm them to make breakfast cereals and even use them as the “filling” for meatballs and meatloaf instead of breadcrumbs.

 - Beans: Like grains, you can now purchase frozen beans that have never seen a can.
 Another option is Better Beans which are in the refrigerated section of your store.
 Either way, I add cooked beans to tacos, wraps, soups, salads chili and more–they are a great plant based protein source.